Night School (1981 film): Filming

-Night School was shot on location in Boston, Massachusetts, largely in the Beacon Hill neighborhood, in the spring of 1980 on a budget of $1.2 million.
+Night School was shot on location in Boston, Massachusetts, largely in the Beacon Hill neighborhood as well as Back Bay, in the spring of 1980 on a budget of $1.2 million.
 It was the second feature film to be near-exclusively shot in Boston, after The Brink's Job.
 The final sequence however, tacked on after principal photography, was filmed in New York City.
+Shooting locations in Boston included at the New England Aquarium and Quincy Market.